iataand/cross-measure/README.md

 ## 25.02.2025

-- [ ] Add an e2e for profile creation
+- [x] Add an e2e for profile creation
-- [ ] Add an e2e test for creating connections
-- [ ] Add an e2e test for sending messages
+- [x] Add an e2e test for sending messages